Least-First Machine Learning: 15th February, 7.45-9pm (GMT)

-Scroll down to read more about Dignity & why we are explorating of Least-First Design.
+Scroll down to read more about machine learning and Least-First design…

 Dignity exists to help people know Jesus and to fight poverty together.
 We have been asking the question, “How can we better use technology to increase speed and decrease costs of reaching, partnering with and delivering publications to people on the outskirts of society?”
 Least-first design has become a key component of our emerging discoveries.
 To further our explorations we are inviting interested and interesting voices to join the conversation through Least-First X.